Seneca-BSA/bsa/docs/seh500/lab4.md

 ### IT (If-Then) Block

-The IT (If-Then) block is a feature with an ARM processor that validates the conditions specified in the IT instructions against the conditions specified in the following instructions.
-In other words, an IT black helps ensure there are no semantic errors during assembly programming.
+The `IT` (If-Then) instruction makes a single following instruction (the IT block) conditional.
+In another words, the IT black helps simplify the If-Then logics without having to explicitly use branching.

 **NOTE**: An IT block is not always required as some IDE will insert it for you automatically.

 An IT block has the following syntax:

-    IT{x{y{z}}} {cond}
+    IT cond
+    instruction

 Where:

-- x - specifies the condition switch for the second instruction in the IT block.
-- y - specifies the condition switch for the third instruction in the IT block.
-- z - specifies the condition switch for the fourth instruction in the IT block.
-- cond - specifies the condition for the first instruction in the IT block.
+- `cond` - specifies the condition for the first instruction in the IT block.

-The condition switch for the second, third and fourth instruction in the IT block can be either:

-- T/t - Then.
-Applies the condition to the instruction.cond
-- E/e - Else.
-Applies the inverse condition to the instruction.cond
+- `instruction` - specifies the instruciton (only one line) to execute for the true case.

+**IT block covering more than one instruction is deprecated**

 Example:

-    itte   ne			@ define the two condition switches in IT block andne  r0,r0,r1 	@ first line in IT block, always an if addsne r2,r2,#1		@ second line in IT block, then moveq  r2,r3		@ third line in IT block, else add    r0,r0,r1		@ not in IT block itt    eq			@ define the one condition switches in IT block moveq  r0,r1		@ first line in IT block, always an if beq    main			@ branch at end of IT block is permitted
+    it     ne			@ define the condition of the IT block andne  r0,r0,r1 	@ instruction to be executed only if TRUE add    r0,r0,r1		@ not in IT block, always executed

+The trigger(flag) of the condition come from previous instruction such as `cmp`, `subs`, etc.

 ## Procedures